seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 Gave wings to my propension and cut off
 All fears attending on so dire a project.
 For what, alas, can these my single arms?
-What Propugnation is in one man’s valour,
+What Propugnation is in one man's valour,
 To stand the push and enmity of those
 This quarrel would excite?
 Yet, I protest,
 Were I alone to pass the difficulties
 And had as ample power as I have will,
-Paris should ne’er retract what he hath done,
+Paris should ne'er retract what he hath done,
 Nor faint in the pursuit.

 **PRIAM**